-

 Leanne Guillen

-I left the IOP to complete my teacher training through Greenwich University and am a qualified primary school teacher, so understand the highs and lows that teachers face.
-I am trained in Carolyn Webster-Stratton’s Dina Dinosaur Programme – How to Promote Children’s Social and Emotional Competence – and used my knowledge and skills in positive behaviour management to run a happy and high achieving classroom.
+I left the IOP to complete my teacher training through Greenwich University and am a qualified primary school teacher, so I understand the highs and lows that teachers face.
+I also understand, first hand, the importance of restorative and trauma-informed practices in schools.
+I am trained in Carolyn Webster-Stratton’s Dina Dinosaur Programme – How to Promote Children’s Social and Emotional Competence.

 We feel it’s important that children grow up in an environment which enables them to flourish and to develop into responsible, caring and confident individuals who will make a positive contribution to society.